Casimirwn/Air-Defence-System/README.md

 - Optimized model performance on the Raspberry Pi 5, or switching to a lighter model specifically designed for edge devices

 There were plenty more ideas.
 This kind of system is easy to extend step by step, and many of the ideas listed above would likely have been achievable within the course timeframe with more time available.
 Since this was only one course, we had to prioritize and accept that we couldn't do everything.
 We are still satisfied with what we managed to build.

----

-## 11. Division of Work

-At the start of the project we noticed that it wasn't efficient for everyone to be looking at the same screen.
-We therefore divided up the tasks to work more effectively.

-- **Casimir & Ville** were responsible for the code — camera detection and motor movement.
-- **Kaarlo & Tomi** were responsible for printing the 3D models and assembling them.

-We also helped each other out as needed, especially when not everyone could make it to the workshop.